-Low Dose CT Lung Cancer Screening Services
+Low-Dose CT Lung Cancer Screening

 At Southtowns Radiology, we are early detection champions for lung cancer.

-Low-dose CT of the chest is the only screening currently recommended for early detection of lung cancer and is proven to save lives.
+Low-Dose CT of the chest is the only screening currently recommended for early detection of lung cancer and is proven to save lives.

-Low-dose computed tomography (LDCT) is a special type of imaging that takes very detailed, 3-D pictures of your lungs.
+Low-Dose computed tomography (LDCT) is a special type of imaging that takes very detailed, 3-D pictures of your lungs.
 While it uses 75% less radiation than a traditional CT scan, it also shows significantly more detail than a standard chest x-ray.
 The screening test does not require any injections or dyes, nothing needs to be swallowed orally, and no fasting is necessary.

 Southtowns Radiology is a designated Lung Cancer Screening Center by the American College of Radiology (ACR).
-As such, we recommend annual screening for lung cancer with low-dose CT in patients:

-- age 55-80 and
+- age 50-80 and

-- who currently smoke
+- who currently smoke OR

-- who have quit smoking within the last 15 years
+- who have quit smoking within the last 15 years AND

-- who have a 30 pack-year history of smoking.
+- who have a 20 pack-year history of smoking.

-We are proud to offer Phillips iDose technology on its 64-slice scanner for a reduction in radiation levels of up to 50%.
+We are proud to offer Philips iDose technology on its 64-slice scanner for a reduction in radiation levels of up to 50%.
 This advanced iDose technology adds greater peace of mind for patients concerned about radiation exposure while actually improving image quality.

 There are important risk factors to consider when thinking about lung cancer screening.

-- Exposure to secondhand smoke, radon or asbestos
+Exposure to secondhand smoke, radon or asbestos

 Current and former smokers are encouraged to calculate their number of pack years of tobacco exposure.
 A pack year is calculated by determining the number of packs smoked per day multiplied by the number of years.
-Those with 30 pack years or more of tobacco use are typically recommended for screening.
+Those with 20 pack years or more of tobacco use are typically recommended for screening.
 For example, smoking one pack per day for 30 years, or, smoking two packs per day for 15 years, would both constitute a 30 pack year history of tobacco use.

 Healthcare providers may use a risk-based outcomes tool from the National Lung Cancer Screening Trial at the National Institute of Health to evaluate a patient’s individual risk of lung cancer based on factors such as age, race, smoking intensity/duration, body mass index (BMI) and more.
-For more information and to calculate your risk of lung cancer, visit the NIH NLST site here.
+For more information and to calculate your risk of lung cancer, visit the NIH NLST site.